A recall team knows which tasks must be executed in case of a product recall.

-Immediate sales stop of the affected product both in the area of the group's sales structures as well as in legally independent sales partners in Germany and abroad.
+An immediate sales stop of the affected product both in the area of the group's sales structures as well as in legally independent sales partners in Germany and abroad has to be arranged.

-Information of the contact partners in other organisations, for example commercial customers, suppliers, professional associations.
+Contact partners in other organisations, for example commercial customers, suppliers, professional associations have to be informed.

-Information to the national market surveillance authorities and notification to the countries of distribution within the European Union (EU) provided that the product has been delivered there.
+The national market surveillance authorities have to be informed, and the countries of distribution within the European Union (EU) should be notified, provided that the product has been delivered there.
 It is advisable to make binding use of the recall form of BAuA and the EU Product Safety Business Alert Gateway in the company-internal recall management.
 Both links are available on this website.

-Coordinated information of the product users about the relevant media, ie public and specialised press, the television and the radio.
-In addition, the company's website should contain a possible product recall and be easily identifiable.
-It is advisable to design appropriate pages already in the run-up, which can be switched online quickly in case of recall.
+Coordinated information of the product users via relevant media, i.e. public and specialised press, television and radio.
+In addition, the company's website should contain an easily identifiable product recall.
+It is advisable to design appropriate template pages already in the run-up, which can be switched online quickly in case of recall.